 Note that it is common to have an "Other" category in frameworks to make sure that they are MECE.
 This is a technique you should feel free to use in your interviews.

-So why is everyone in consulting obsessed with making things MECE?
+So why are consultants obsessed with making things MECE?
 The answer is actually quite simple: being MECE is client-friendly.

 There are three main benefits to MECE structures that clients love: